siddharthshah87/grid-services/docs/backend-api.md

 `app/data/dummy.py`.
 They provide predictable responses for the frontend while provisioning workflows are still being implemented.
 When replacing the fixtures with database-backed records, keep the documented response shapes stable.

+Load mutation routes such as `PATCH /vens/{venId}/loads/{loadId}` and the shed command (`POST /vens/{venId}/loads/{loadId}/commands/shed`) are also fixture backed today—they mutate the in-memory dictionaries rather than persisting changes.
+Document any behavioural updates if and when they begin touching the database.

 ## OpenAPI reference